As I wish you all Wesołych Świąt and a Happy Christmas in these uncertain times, let’s look back at Polish Christmases of the past.

 The most sentimental feelings are in this bread.

-People like my father and family, deported to Siberia in 1940 for nothing more being Polish, had to spend Wigilia working, as the USSR did not acknowledge religious festivals.
+People like my father and family, deported to Siberia in 1940 for nothing more than being Polish, had to spend Wigilia working, as the USSR did not acknowledge religious festivals.
 Stanisław Sznajder from Lwów recalled his first painful Christmas in exile:

 „Przyszedł dzień wigilijny, ojciec trzymał w ręku kromkę czarnego chleba, a wszyscy płakali.
 To był moment, który zapamiętałem.
 To było nasze pierwsze Boże Narodzenie na Syberii.
 Zima 1940/41 roku była bardzo ostra.